The top five kitchen innovations set to transform your cooking habits – Which? News

 If stress-free cooking is what you’re after, a digital kitchen assistant could be just the thing.

-Bosch’s Mykie (pictured above) is a 30cm tall, voice-controlled, counter-top robot that will read you the stages of recipes as and when you ask for them.
+Bosch’s Mykie (pictured above) is a 30cm-tall, voice-controlled, counter-top robot that will read you the stages of recipes as and when you ask for them.
 If you often get your hands dirty in the kitchen, this should help to save the screen on your tablet or mobile from sticky smudges.

-While its still only a concept, Panasonic’s new kitchen assistant takes it to another level.
+Panasonic’s new kitchen assistant, meanwhile, takes it to another level – even though it’s still only a concept.
 It links with both a smart induction hob and a camera placed in the extractor fan.
 When you’re following a recipe, the cameras will monitor your food and tell you if you need to raise or lower the heat.

 Related: Find out how to buy the best hob